damonreeve/hyde/maximising-commercial-value.md

 1. Reducing QPS to meet demand
 1. Maximising Revenue

-The key measure of success in both of these strategies is the revenue that is generated from the QPS passed to the bidder (`Revenue / QPS`).
+The key measure of success in both of these strategies is the revenue that is generated from the bidstream QPS (`Revenue / QPS`).

 ## 1. Reducing QPS to meet demand

 In this strategy an assumption is made that there is no latent demand from the platform and the primary objective is to reduce costs by filtering the bidstream to meet available demand.
+Another assumption is that there is enough quality supply available to meet the demand.
 The point at which revenue starts to fall is the maximum filter rate available.

 <table>
 <tr><td></td><td class="l">BASELINE</td><td>LOW </td><td>MEDIUM </td><td>HIGH </td><td>MAX </td></tr>